SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

   - Phase 1 failure means that the VPN tunnel fails to negotiate the first IKE SA, and you need to check whether the VPN gateway IP, peer gateway IP, peer CIDR block, local CIDR block, pre-shared key, and IKE configuration parameters of the two end tunnels are consistent.
   - Phase 2 failure usually means that the IKE SA negotiation of Phase 1 has been successful, but the IPSec SA negotiation of Phase 1 fails, and you need to check whether the IPSec configuration parameters of the second stage of the tunnel at both ends are consistent.

-The operation items on the list refer to operations on a single tunnel, including downloading tunnel configurations and deleting tunnel configurations, and you can search and filter the tunnel resource list through the search box, supporting fuzzy search.
+The operation items on the list refer to operations on a single tunnel, including downloading tunnel configurations and deleting tunnel configurations, and you can search and filter the tunnel resource list through the search box, supporting approximate search .

 In order to facilitate the statistics and maintenance of resources by tenants, the platform supports downloading the list of all tunnel resources owned by the current user as an Excel table.
 You can also delete tunnels in batches.